How To Track Staff Working With Children Check Compliance

 Consulting the WWCC database is an effective way to track staff compliance with the WWCC in Australia.
 Here’s how it works:

-- Employers and volunteer organisations can protect themselves from liability by regularly checking the WWCC database.
-If a staff member who is not compliant with the WWCC requirements is found to have caused harm to a child, the organisation may be held liable for failing to take appropriate measures to ensure the child’s safety.
+- Employers and volunteer organizations can protect themselves from liability by regularly checking the WWCC database.
+If a staff member who is not compliant with the WWCC requirements is found to have caused harm to a child, the organization may be held liable for failing to take appropriate measures to ensure the child’s safety.

 Create records for cards or certificates

-- Staff who have been issued a card or certificate as proof of their WWCC compliance can easily be identified by their employer or volunteer organisation.
+- Staff who have been issued a card or certificate as proof of their WWCC compliance can easily be identified by their employer or volunteer organization.